exasol/public-knowledgebase/Database-Features/removing-corrupt-data.md

 Depending on the setup of the database and the effort to perform the below tasks, there are the following options:

-### 1. Restore from Remote Backup
+### 1. Restore from Backup
-If we identify that the database is an inconsistent state and there is a recent backup stored remotely (from before the event which caused the corruption), than a quick option is to restore the database from the latest available backup.
+If we identify that the database is an inconsistent state and there is a recent backup (from before the event which caused the corruption), than a quick option is to restore the database from the latest available backup.
 This action would cause a downtime which corresponds to the time required to write the full and incremental backups.
-In addition, any data which was added to the database since the latest remote backup would need to be reloaded into the database.
+In addition, any data which was added to the database since the latest  backup would need to be reloaded into the database.

-Note: Local backups which were written before the event may not be reliable.
-There is no way to verify if the data blocks from the local backup were corrupted or not.
-For this reason, the backup to restore from should be stored remotely.
+Note: If hardware errors (such as multiple defective disks) cause data loss or corruption, local backups may also be affected and you may need to restore from a remote backup in that case.

 For information on restoring the database from a backup, see [Restore Database from Backup](https://docs.exasol.com/db/latest/administration/on-premise/backup_restore/restore_database.htm).

 ### 2. Identify and Delete Corrupt Data
 It's possible to try to identify the objects which have the corrupt data.
 Depending on the size of the database, this option may be very time-consuming, and in the end, may not find all corrupt data.
 The following scripts will only help find corrupt data that is stored in a table/column, statistics, or indexes.
 If data corresponding to other data structures which are not checked in the below scripts are corrupt, then it may not be possible to remove this data.
 This option gives you the chance to "save" the database and not have to perform a restore, **but does not provide any guarantees**.

-Save the below script into a file and run the below script using [Exaplus CLI](https://docs.exasol.com/db/latest/connect_exasol/sql_clients/exaplus_cli/exaplus_cli.htm).
+Save the below script into a file called `corrupt_data_check.sql` and run the below script using [Exaplus CLI](https://docs.exasol.com/db/latest/connect_exasol/sql_clients/exaplus_cli/exaplus_cli.htm).
 It will generate a list of SQL statements which forces the database to read all columns of every table in the entire database.

 ```sql
 set heading off;